 Ferry service, available year-round to Prudence Island, departs from the Church Street wharf (weather permitting) at Thames and Church streets; phone (401) 683-0430 for schedule and fee information.

 Bristol's Fourth of July Celebration is reputedly the nation's oldest 4th of July celebration, dating to 1785.
-Festivities include a watermelon-eating contest, a parade and a fireworks show.
+Festivities include a parade, a Fourth of July Ball, a concert series, a Miss and Little Miss Fourth of July pageant, an orange crate derby and a fireworks show.